mvolkmann/blog/src/rust.md

 The sections on functions, structs, and traits contain many examples of using generic types.

-## Built-in Compound Types
+## Primitive Compound Types

-Rust defines two compound (non-primitive) types which are tuple and array.
+Rust defines three primitive compound types which are tuple, array, and slice.
 These are distinct from the collection types that are described later.

 A tuple is a fixed-length list of values that can be of different types.